 Your membership doesn't expire.
 In fact, you'll have access to Teaching Every Reader for as long it's online.
 Should we ever retire the course, we'll be sure to give you plenty of heads-up so you can download everything you need.

 Does it matter if we're in different time zones?

 Nope!
 The course consists of pre-recorded trainings and an abundance of printable resources.
 You can watch the videos and download the files at any time.
-While we will have two live sessions in the Facebook group, we'll share the recordings if the time doesn't work for you.

 I'm a homeschooler.
 Is this course for me?